-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+CTI 140 Virtualization Concepts State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:

-The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
-Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision-making process based on these challenges.
+This course introduces operating system virtualization.
+Emphasis is placed on virtualization terminology, virtual machine storage, virtual networking and access control.
+Upon completion, students should be able to perform tasks related to installation, configuration and management of virtual machines.
+FA hasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision-making process based on these challenges.
 Upon completion, students should be able to demonstrate knowledge of the 'hybrid business manager' and the potential offered by new technology and systems.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
 FA